 The Scottish Attainment Challenge provides focused and targeted improvement activity in literacy, numeracy and health and wellbeing across Scotland.
 It also supports and complements a broad range of initiatives and programmes to ensure that all of Scotland’s children and young people reach their full potential.

 In November 2021, the Cabinet Secretary for Education and Skills announced plans for the Scottish Attainment Challenge (SAC) for 2022/23 to 2025/26.
 This aims to support recovery from the pandemic and accelerate progress in closing the gap.
-Details of this refresh can be found on the Scottish Government website.
+Details of this refresh can be found Pupil attainment: closing the gap - Schools on the Scottish Government website.

 A report that provides an overview of progress being made, so far, by local authorities in implementing the Scottish Attainment Challenge refresh and the impact of next steps as outlined in their Recovery and Progress Reports.